How to Say “You’re Awesome” in 13 Languages

 The Dutch don’t prefer to use superlatives like ‘best,’ or ‘loveliest.’
 If the Dutch want to praise you for something, it’s likely they’ll just manage to say “not bad.”
-The Dutch value criticism and the ability to criticize.
-If you are too quick and generous with your compliments, they might think that you don’t know enough to criticize or that you aren’t honest.
+The Dutch value criticism and the ability to criticise.
+If you are too quick and generous with your compliments, they might think that you don’t know enough to criticise or that you aren’t honest.

 ¡Eres formidable! (formal)

 Our Spanish translator Marcel Gallego was very particular about specifying the translations that would be apt for both – a formal and an informal context.
 “The second one loosely means you are kick-ass.
 Some might consider the word “hostia” as bad taste,” he warned us.

 When communicating in English, people refer to the other person as “you,” and that doesn’t change irrespective of the person’s age, experience, or social status.
 On the other hand, it’s easier (and essential) to show respect in Spanish with words sie and usted,which are used to communicate formally.

 Have you heard of the term “backhanded compliment”?
 The Japanese used the term homegoroshi, which means “to kill with a compliment.”
 The Japanese culture uses compliments to express sarcasm.
 This explains why the Japanese become uncomfortable when they receive compliments.
 So, it would be quite understandable if a frustrated American says, “why can’t you just accept a compliment?” when his Japanese colleague says, “oh no, I could’ve done a better job.”

 Saying “you’re awesome” in German

 Du bist der absolute hammer – you’re the absolute hammer (Informal)

 Sie sind einfach Spitze – you are simply the best (Formal)